mpv-player/mpv/DOCS/man/vf.rst

     ``display_res``
         Resolution of the current display.
-This is an integer array with the first entry corresponding to the width and the second entry coresponding to the height.
+This is an integer array with the first entry corresponding to the width and the second entry corresponding to the height.
 These values can be 0.
 Note that this will not respond to monitor changes and may not work on all platforms.